When developing new statistical methods, I usually create

 Note that the funnel plot and Bernoulli CUSUM require a dychotomization of the survival outcome into a binary outcome, whereas the CGR-CUSUM and BK-CUSUM can properly handle the survival outcome.

-package is described in: Gomon, D., Fiocco, M.,
+The R package is described in: Gomon, D., Fiocco, M.,

 Putter, H., Signorelli, M. (2023).
 SUrvival Control Chart

-EStimation Software in R
+EStimation Software in R: the success

 package.
 The R Journal, 15 (4), 270-291.

-: the success
+R: the success

 e-Rum2020 was originally planned as a physical event to be held in Milan in May 2020.
 However, due to the COVID19 pandemic we decided to turn the event into a free virtual conference - the very first fully virtual R conference ever!